sensu/sensu-docs/content/sensu-go/6.1/operations/monitor-sensu/monitor-sensu-with-sensu.md

 The second Sensu instance will ensure that you are notified when the primary is down and vice versa.

 This guide requires Sensu plugins using dynamic runtime assets.
-For more information about using Sensu plugins, see [Use dynamic runtime assets to install plugins][1].
+For more information about using Sensu plugins, read [Use dynamic runtime assets to install plugins][1].

 {{% notice note %}}
 **NOTE**: Although this guide describes approaches for monitoring a single backend, these strategies are also useful for monitoring individual members of a backend cluster.